 In February 2015, the Organization entered into a loan agreement with Self-Help New Markets XIV, LLC for the purchase of certain real estate.
 The agreement is secured by a first priority lien on the Organization's real estate and other personal property related to Flagship.
 Additionally, the agreement contains restrictive covenants.
-At June 30, 2017, the Organization was in compliance with these covenants.
+At June 30, 2018, the Organization was in compliance with these covenants.
 The note required monthly interest payments at 4.43% through August 2015.
 Commencing on September 1, 2015, the note requires monthly principal and interest payments of \$22,540 with any remaining principal and accrued and unpaid interest due on December 1, 2022.
-Amounts outstanding under this note totaled \$3,883,680 at June 30, 2017.
+Amounts outstanding under this note totaled \$3,785,645 at June 30, 2018.

 In February 2016, the Organization entered into a loan agreement with Charter School Growth Fund Revolving Facilities Loan Fund, LLC for the purchase of certain real estate.
 The agreement is secured by the Organization's real estate and other personal property related to Flagship but is subordinate to the loan discussed above.
 Additionally, the agreement contains restrictive covenants.
-At June 30, 2017, the Organization was in compliance with these covenants.
+At June 30, 2018, the Organization was in compliance with these covenants.
 The note required a principal payment of \$1,600,000 plus all unpaid accrued interest at 2.75% upon the initial disbursement of construction funding from the senior lender.
-The note requires 50% of the remaining balance plus all unpaid accrued interest to be paid February 5, 2019, with the remaining 50% balance and all unpaid accrued interest due on February 5, 2021.
-Amounts outstanding under this note totaled \$1,900,000 at June 30, 2017.
+The note was paid in full during the year ended June 30, 2018.